 At first, it may seem contradictory to his spiritual beliefs and teachings that speak against materialism.
 But the Dalai Lama’s interest in timepieces doesn’t come from wanting to flaunt a status symbol.
 It comes from a genuine curiosity and admiration for the art of watchmaking.
 In fact, he goes above and beyond to obscure his timepieces when he wears them—often replacing the original bracelets with inexpensive stretchable bands and turning the face to the inside of his wrist.

-In addition to the iconic Patek that started his collection, the Dalai Lama owns fifteen other timepieces.
-He’s primarily seen wearing a Rolex—either a yellow gold Day-Date or two-tone Datejust.
+In addition to the iconic Patek that started his collection, His Holiness owns fifteen other timepieces.
+The Dalai Lama most often wears either a yellow gold Rolex Day-Date or two-tone Datejust.

 Even at the age of 81, the Dalai Lama still enjoys dismantling and rebuilding things.
 He performs all the maintenance and repairs on each of the watches in his personal collection.
 Had Thondup not been reborn as His Holiness, the Dalai Lama, he may have become one of the world’s great watchmakers.